Rates

 We provide a range of important services to our community.
 These services include community services, sporting and recreation services, environmental planning, public health, environmental protection and waste collection, treatment and disposal.
 The rates you pay allow us to fund these services.

-If you are either:
+Please note that if you are either:

-• the new owner of a property or
+• a new owner or

 Find out how to change your address, name or email information on your rates.